Looki2000/greedy-voxel-merging-prototype/README.md

 Use keys 0-9 to select material (voxel type) and up/down arrows to change y slice of the map.
 Use mouse button to place/remove voxels.
 This applies only in the "change voxels" mode.

 ## Meshing
 Meshing generates a mesh without faces that are completely covered with voxels.
 For simplicity, faces that have at least one air voxel touching them are not removed.
+This makes it unsuitable for transparent voxels, but it generates a mesh with fewer polygons.